 “Your grace?” a new voice asked.

-Lightsong looked up to see the curt young priest he had spoken with previously.
+Lightsong looked up to see the curt young priest he had spoken with the day before.
 Lightsong smiled.
 “Ah, good.
 I was hoping that you would arrive.”

 “This is most irregular, your grace,” the man said.